tauri-apps/tauri-docs/docs/references/architecture/inter-process-communication/isolation.md

 The Isolation pattern's purpose is to provide a mechanism for developers to help protect their application from unwanted or malicious frontend calls to Tauri Core.
 The need for the Isolation pattern rose out of threats coming from untrusted content running on the frontend, a common case for applications with many dependencies.
 See [Security: Threat Models] for a list of many sources of threats that an application may see.

-The largest threat model described above that the Isolation pattern was designed in mind with was Development Threats.
+The largest threat model described above that the Isolation pattern was designed in mind was Development Threats.
 Not only do many frontend build-time tools consist of many dozen (or hundreds) of often deeply-nested dependencies, but a complex application may also have a large amount of (also often deeply-nested) dependencies that are bundled into the final output.

 ## When

-Tauri highly recommends using the isolation patten whenever it can be used.
+Tauri highly recommends using the isolation pattern whenever it can be used.
 Because the Isolation application intercepts _**all**_ messages from the frontend, it can _always_ be used.

 Tauri also strongly suggests locking down your application whenever you use external Tauri APIs.
 As the developer, you can utilize the secure Isolation application to try and verify IPC inputs, to make sure they are within some expected parameters.
 For example, you may want to check that a call to read or write a file is not trying to access a path outside your application's expected locations.
 Another example is making sure that a Tauri API HTTP fetch call is only setting the Origin header to what your application expects it to be.